wormhole-foundation/wormhole/whitepapers/0015_notary.md

 - Message is permanently blocked from processing (though ultimately it is the Processor that actually takes this action)
 - Stored in database for persistence across restarts
 - Cannot be automatically released - requires manual intervention
-- Currently only used for messages definitively identified as malicious by Transfer Verifier
+- Used for messages manually determined to be malicious after investigation
+- Could potentially be applied automatically to certain verification states in future implementations

 ### Database Schema